25 Breathtaking Photos of Caves Around the World

 Reed Flute Cave was named after the green reeds that grow outside of it that people use to make flutes.
 This spectacular cave is located in Guilin, China.
 Colored lights illuminate the stalactites, stone pillars, and rock formations within the cave for tourists to look at.
-Here are 14 optical illusions that can be found in nature.

 The Jenolan Caves in the Blue Mountains of New South Wales, Australia is one of the most breathtaking sites you can visit in the area.
 It’s one of the oldest cave systems in the world and is filled with underground rivers and limestone crystal formations.

 This huge cave, that looks almost like a wave, was formed from either a hot spring underneath the glacier or meltwater from the surface.
 This ice climber is 80 feet deep in the glacier cave.
 Speaking of waves, check out these breathtaking wave photos you won’t believe are real.

 The Grotta Azzurra or Blue Grotto is located on the island of Capri in Italy.
 Even though the blue of the water in this photo looks fake, it hasn’t been retouched.
 The water inside the cave is a crystalline blue with silver reflections.

 Seen here is the entrance to one of the chambers in the Arta Caves in Mallorca.
 Huge stalactites hand down from the ceiling creating gorgeous cathedral-like structures.
 Guided tours with special effects of given of the different chambers.
 Check out these chilling photos of abandoned places around the world.